OpenNebula/docs/source/administration/monitoring/imesxpullg.rst

 | VM\_PER\_INTERVAL      | Number of VMs monitored in each interval.                                                                 |
 +------------------------+-----------------------------------------------------------------------------------------------------------+

 .. warning:: VM\_PER\_INTERVAL is only relevant in case of host failure when OpenNebula pro-actively monitors each VM.
+You need to set VM_INDIVIDUAL_MONITORING to "yes" in oned.conf.

 The information gathered by the probes is also stored in a monitoring table.
 This table is used by Sunstone to draw monitoring graphics and can be queried using the OpenNebula API.
 The size of this table can be controlled with: